mattybojo/fsnd-linux-server-configuration/README.md

 Using a base Ubuntu image on Amazon Lightsail, I was tasked to prepare it to host a web application.

-Tasks included:
-- Creating a new user and giving sudo access

 ## Server Information

 - Public IP Address: 34.217.195.185